 No Impact.
 The proposed project will not expose people or structures to a significant risk of loss, injury or death involving wildland fires, including where wildlands are adjacent to urbanized areas or where residences are intermixed with wildlands.
-MP implementation and compliance monitoring will occur on existing fields and drains that are not adjacent to urbanized areas or residences.
+MP implementation and compliance monitoring will occur on existing agricultural drains and on farmland cultivated for at least 60 years and in many cases on farmland that has been cultivated for over a century.
+The MPs are not individually or cumulatively drastically unlike current agricultural practices (e.g., preparing land for planting).
+MPs to be implemented are unlikely to increase the risk of loss, injury or death involving wildland fires.]